melchiorhering/Automating-DS-DE-Workflows/src/docker/README.md

  ┃ ┃ ┣ 📜uefi.rom # Created on container startup
  ┃ ┃ ┗ 📜uefi.vars # Created on container startup
  ┣ 📜README.md
- ┗ 📜compose.qemu.yaml
+ ┣ 📜upload_base.py # Python script to upload a base vm to HF repository ┣ 📜download_base.py # Python script to download a base vm from a HF repository ┗ 📜compose.qemu.yaml
 ```